Parallelization in the AI Era

 The main point is that the same operations will be run on each data object in the map implementation

-Some examples of a map operations are
+Some examples of map operations are:

 The reduce operation takes multiple objects and reduces them to a (perhaps) smaller number of objects using transformations that aren’t amenable to the map paradigm.